 Human-Centered Learning Culture

 Chris Pirie: The 2nd thing that I learned is lets be human-centered.
 Let’s put people at the heart of what we do, whether that’s kind of human-centered design….
 And then lets be business-aligned.
 Let’s be really delivering change behaviors and transferring knowledge in ways that create value for the companies that we work in.
 And there are some amazing things happening on that level…really often framed in the phrase of “learning culture”, building an environment where people can experiment, and fail, and learn from failure, and collaborate to learn, and create new knowledge.
 This, I think, is the heart of creating real value in organizations.

 Brian Washburn: Do you feel like you were able to create a learning culture where you sat in Microsoft?

 Chris Pirie: I mean, Microsoft is one of the companies, I think, that has done some really interesting experimentation in this space.
-There are other organizations… Novatus, for example…the CLO, Simon Brown, at Novatus…they’re trying to build a culture of curiosity.
+There are other organizations… Novartis, for example…the CLO, Simon Brown, at Novartis…they’re trying to build a culture of curiosity.
 That’s how they frame it up.